You Still Have Options: What To Do If You're Found Guilty

 What if I'm found guilty or unsatisfied with the court's decision on my Trial by Written Declaration?

-Your BEST Option is to fight your Traffic Ticket Again with a New Trial
+Your Can fight your Traffic Ticket Again with a New Trial

 The New Trial (Trial De Novo) is your second chance to have your ticket dismissed:

 - The law allows you to have a New Trial (fight your ticket again) if you are not satisfied with how the court ruled on your Trial by Written Declaration

 - Your case can be automatically dismissed if the officer doesn’t show up (same applies for Red Light Camera Tickets)

 - Even if the officer does appear so much time has passed since he/she wrote your ticket.
 The odds of him/her remembering all the details of your particular case are very slim, especially considering the hundreds of tickets they have issued in the meantime

 - You get to present case to a different judge in court who can overturn the guilty verdict (even if it is the same judge the odds of judge remembering your Trial by Written Declaration case are slim to none considering the heavy caseload each judge handles)

 - The court information we provide you tells you what to expect so you will be better prepared for your court appearance and suggests tips to help you win

 - You can bring witnesses, photos, and present any information you want to the judge in court

 - If your ticket is dismissed at the New Trial, the court refunds your bail money and no points go on record